Updated March 15, 2023

 - Internet Layer: The Internet layer is used to send an independent packet to a network to the destination.
 All the machines, Web servers, nodes that are attached to the TCP/IP network are assigned in this layer.

-- Application Layer: Application layer performs the tasks of the OSI model in three layers: Application, Presentation and Session Layer.
+- Application Layer: The application layer performs the OSI model’s tasks in three layers: Application, Presentation and Session Layer.
 It is required for the interaction between node and node and handles the requirements of the user interface.
-Protocols available in the Application Layer are TFTP, HTTP, Telnet, SSH, NTP, DNS, NFS, FTP, SNMP, DHCP, SMTP.
+The application layer protocols are TFTP, HTTP, Telnet, SSH, NTP, DNS, NFS, FTP, SNMP, DHCP, SMTP.

 Below are the top 7 differences between OSI Model vs TCP/IP Model.

-Key Differences between OSI Model vs TCP/Ip Model
+Key Differences Between OSI Model and TCP/Ip Model

-Let us discuss some of the major differences between OSI Model vs TCP/IP Model
+Let us discuss some of the major differences between the OSI Model vs TCP/IP Model.

 - OSI is protocol-independent and generic, while TCP/IP has normal laws that support Internet development.